 Dylan Fischer, PhD, Forest Ecosystem Ecology, Community Ecology, and Tree Physiology

 My research in ecosystem ecology addresses linkages between plant diversity and ecosystem function, and community responses to disturbance.
 I teach about ecosystems, environmental problems, forests, trees, and science.
 But I really just like helping people, solving problems, making stuff, and getting outside.
-When I’m not doing research or teaching, you’ll find me in the wood-shop, on the trail, biking, sea kayaking in the south sound, or hanging out with my family our two dogs Gladys and Bohdi.
+When I’m not doing research or teaching, you’ll find me in the wood-shop, on the trail, biking, sea kayaking in the Salish Sea, or hanging out with my family our two dogs Gladys and Bohdi.

 Collaborating Faculty at Evergreen:

 Carri LeRoy, PhD, Stream and Community Ecology